{Shikoku Hachijūhachikasho Meguri}

 Public Toilets

 One issue that you will most assuredly have to deal with is finding a toilet every day.
-Here i can only suggest the train station, asking at coffee shops, and at the temples themselves.
+Here i can only suggest convenience stores, train stations, coffee shops, and at the temples themselves.
 In the very largest towns, i would think there is a toilet in the lobby area of any large hotel.
-Also in the towns, you will find a toilet in almost every gas station.
+In the more rural areas, the train stations will have no toilet as they are nothing other than unmanned single platforms where the train can stop.
+The vast majority of convenience stores seem to have toilets available for all to use.
+Also you will find a toilet at almost every gas station.
 Of course, when in the most rural areas mother nature is always available.

 Benjamin Schwartz (Known Henro) walked the henro michi in the summer of 2005 and provided this very good summary of how to camp out on the henro trail.
 He took 49 days from start to finish, with 8 extra days/nights in some places.
 He started by visiting Kōya-san, then walked around the henro michi, and finished by visiting the Shingon temple Tōji, in Kyōto.